 Where to eat?

-There are lots of little cafes and restaurants nearby in Callander, Kippen, and then of course you can go to Stirling City or further afield.
-Alternatively if you fancy dining at home in the Lodge then you could get private caterers or a chef.
-I do all the cooking at Woodcroft House and my availability is limited but if I have a free day or evening I'd be delighted to cook for you.
+There are lots of little cafes and restaurants nearby in Thornhill, Callander, Kippen, and then of course you can go to Stirling City or further afield.
+Alternatively if you fancy dining at home in the Bothy then why not try our 'Heat & Eat' or 'Chef & Shepherd Suppers'

 The Cross Keys